Milionia zonea

-Milionia zonea, commonly known as pine moth, is a moth in the family Geometridae.
-It was first described by English entomologist, Herbert Druce, in 1888.
+Milionia zonea, commonly known as pine moth, is a species of moth in the family Geometridae.
+It was first described in 1888 by the English entomologist, Herbert Druce.
 The species was considered to be a synonym of Milionia basalis however it was listed as a valid species in 2005 by Japanese entomologist, Hiromitsu Inoue, based on its distinct genetic characteristics.

 It is a diurnal (day flying) looper moth, found in Taiwan, Japan through to Sundaland and the Philippines.
 In 2016 it was detected in Hong Kong.

-It has sapphire blue wings, wide orange banding stripes on its fore and hind-wings, several round black spots on the orange stripes of its hind wings, and a wingspan of 54-59 mm.
+It has black wings with a sapphire blue luster, wide orange banding stripes on its fore and hind-wings, several round black spots on the orange stripes of its hind wings, and a wingspan of 54-59 mm.